Gavroche11/med-quiz-2023/README.md

 # med-quiz-2023

 These commands have been tested on Windows.
-They have not been tested on Linux or Mac.
+They may not work on Linux or Mac.

 Make sure you have installed conda.